Proper 14 (19) | John 6:35-51

 Lectionary Project—Part of an ongoing three year project of weekly posts based on the Gospel reading from the Revised Common Lectionary.
 A study in practical theology.

-Look at the components of our world.
 The most striking thing about the elements composing our bodies is how common they are.
 We are life forms based on carbon, scientists tell us.
 Here on earth, carbon is everywhere.
-It is the dust of the universe.
+It’s the dust of the universe.
 Nature builds with what is on hand, what is abundant.

 We should not be surprised that our lives are housed in the commonplace.

 Some carbon is special, like the compressed chunks we call diamonds.
-We treasure these bits of hard shiny crystal, but this form of carbon has no real value to organic life.
+We treasure these bits of hard shiny crystal, but a diamond has no real value to organic life.
 The carbon trapped in a diamond no longer combines in any of the myriad ways that support life on our planet.

 The audience in this Gospel’s story were angry with Jesus.
 They were in the synagogue of Capernaum, the place where Jesus made his home, and he was commonplace to them.
-They saw him on the street, knew his family.
+They saw him on the street.
+They knew his family.
 So long as he walked their streets and did not disturb their commonplace thoughts, they accepted him.
-When he made the claim that he brought them something of God, they scoffed.
-They grumbled.
+When he made the claim that he brought them something of God, they scoffed and grumbled and grew angry.

 We would do the same.

 In fact, we are doing the same.
 We walk past the commonplace landscape, breathe the commonplace air, taste the commonplace bread of our meals, drink the commonplace water, and we do not appreciate the value in them.
 We do not appreciate that these are the things that sustain us.
 We would trade away the common things in our lives, only to be left with the cold sparkle of crystallized carbon, a handful of diamonds that we cannot eat or drink or breathe.

 If we would see something of great value, we need only look around us.
 Life is in the taste of bread, the sparkle of water.